-(Upper-bound poverty line: Households with monthly per capita income less than R1,138, in 2017 rands)
+(Upper-bound poverty line: Households with monthly per capita income less than R1,183, in 2018 rands)

-Source: Statistics South Africa (2003; 2018) General Household Survey 2002; General Household Survey 2017.
+Source: Statistics South Africa (2004; 2019) General Household Survey 2003; General Household Survey 2018.
 Pretoria: Stats SA.
-Analysis by Katharine Hall & Winnie Sambu, Children's Institute, UCT
+Analysis by Katharine Hall & Winnie Sambu, Children's Institute, UCT.

-We use the upper-bound poverty line as our indicator for tracking child poverty as this is linked to the minimum requirement for basic nutrition as well as other basic needs such as clothing and shelter.
+We use the upper-bound poverty line as our main indicator for tracking child poverty as this is linked to the minimum requirement for basic nutrition as well as other basic needs such as clothing and shelter.
 In other words, this is the only poverty line that meets the minimum requirement for children's basic needs.

 South Africa has very high rates of child poverty.
-In 2017, 65% of children lived below the upper-bound poverty line.
-Income poverty rates have fallen substantially since 2003, when 78% (14.1 million) children were defined as "poor" at this income threshold.
+In 2018, 59% of children lived below the upper-bound poverty line.
+Income poverty rates have fallen substantially since 2003, when 78% of children (14.1 million) were defined as "poor" at this income threshold.
 The reduction in the child poverty headcount is partly the result of a massive expansion in the reach of the Child Support Grant over the same period.
-Although there have been reductions in the child poverty rate, large numbers of children still live in poverty: in 2017, 12.8 million children lived below the upper-bound poverty line.
+Although there have been reductions in the child poverty rate, large numbers of children still live in poverty: in 2018, 11.6 million children lived below the upper-bound poverty line.

 There are substantial differences in poverty rates across the provinces.
-Using the upper-bound poverty line, more than three quarters of children in Limpopo, Eastern Cape, and KwaZulu-Natal are poor.
-Gauteng and the Western Cape have the lowest child poverty rates - at 44% and 37% respectively.
-Child poverty remains most prominent in the rural areas of the former homelands, where 86% of children are below the poverty line.
-The urban child poverty rate, by contrast, is 51%.
+Using the upper-bound poverty line, around three-quarters of children in the Eastern Cape and Limpopo are poor, and the child poverty rate in KwaZulu-Natal is 71%.
+Gauteng and the Western Cape have the lowest child poverty rates - at 40% and 23% respectively.
+Child poverty remains most prominent in the rural areas of the former homelands, where 81% of children are below the poverty line.
+The urban child poverty rate, by contrast, is 44%.

-There are glaring racial disparities in income poverty: while 72% of African children lived in poor households in 2017, and 45% of Coloured children were defined as poor, only 2% of White children lived below this poverty line.
+There are glaring racial disparities in income poverty: while 65% of African children lived in poor households in 2018, and 31% of Coloured children were defined as poor, only 3% of White children lived below this poverty line.
 There are no significant differences in child poverty levels across gender or between different age groups in the child population.

-Using Statistics South Africa's lower-bound poverty line (which does not provide enough for basic essentials), 50% of children (9.8 million) were poor in 2017, and 36% (7 million children) were below the food poverty line, meaning that they were not getting enough nutrition.
+Using Statistics South Africa's lower-bound poverty line (which does not provide enough for basic essentials), 45% of children (8.9 million) were poor in 2018, and 33% (6.4 million children) were below the food poverty line, meaning that they were not getting enough nutrition.

 The international ultra-poverty line used to track progress towards the Sustainable Development Goals (SDGs) is \$1.90 per person per day.
-This translated to R351 per person per month in 2017, using the IMF purchasing power parity conversion.
+This translated to R361 per person per month in 2018, using the International Monetary Fund purchasing power parity conversion.
 This poverty line is extremely low - below survival level - and is not appropriate for South Africa.
 No child should be below it.
 In 2003, 52% of children (9.3 million) lived below the equivalent of the SDG poverty line.
-By 2017, this decreased to 22% (4.3 million).
+By 2018, this decreased to 20% (four million).

-The Sustainable Development Goals replaced the Millennium Development Goals in 2015 and set the global agenda for development by 2030.
+The SDGs replaced the Millennium Development Goals in 2015 and set the global agenda for development by 2030.
 Target 1.1 is to eradicate extreme poverty using the same international poverty line of \$1.90 per person per day.
-Target 1.2 is that by 2030 countries should reduce by at least half the proportion of men, women and children of all ages living in poverty in all its dimensions, according to national definitions.
-In terms of income poverty, this would mean reducing the number of children below the upper-bound poverty line by at least two million.
+Target 1.2 is that, by 2030, countries should reduce by at least half the proportion of men, women and children of all ages living in poverty in all its dimensions, according to national definitions.
+This would mean reducing the number of children below the upper-bound poverty line by at least two million.